-There were two hundred words about how the writer enjoyed her early morning walks with her two French bulldogs.
+There were six hundred and twenty-one words about how the writer enjoyed her walk that morning.

 The trees she passed were tall, and their leaves a burnished amber in the fall.
 Dead leaves crunched under her feet.
-She smelled the smoke from fires in the fireplaces of nearby homes.
+One of her French bulldogs--a rescue--loved to frolic in the leaves.
+The younger one didn't.
+The woman smelled the smoke from fires in the fireplaces of nearby homes, but she personally thought it best to wait until it got colder to light a fire.
 She heard the sounds of small critters rustling in the woods.
+Maybe it was the squirrels that swiped all the bird feed from her feeders.
 She wore the brown leather boots she got in college, and her favorite green sweater.
 The cold made her cheeks red.
-When she got home, she took off the sweater and made a cup of tea—Earl Grey.
+When she got home, she took off the sweater but left on the flannel shirt underneath, and made a cup of tea—Earl Grey.

 You get the picture.